 Dior

-Maria Grazia Chiuri’s effort in showcasing female power embraced by a statement of femininity wasn’t an exception this time.
-An ode to the iconic black dancer Josephine Baker took over Dior’s stage: a long black silk dress, a purple velvet gown and a full cast with hairdos reminiscent of Baker’s style.
+Maria Grazia Chiuri once again embraced female power and femininity in her showcasing efforts.
+This time, she paid homage to the iconic black dancer Josephine Baker, dominating Dior’s stage with a long black silk dress, a purple velvet gown, and a full cast donning hairdos reminiscent of Baker’s style.

 Yuima Nakazato